When you are cutting, knowing how to burn more calories will help you reach your goals much faster.

 If you still want to know how to burn calories without effort?
 Then here’s another one for you.

-We all have our preference for when it comes to temperature.
+We all have our preferences when it comes to temperature.
 Some guys like it hot whereas others prefer temperate conditions.

 Psst, can I let you into a little secret?